727+ Consulting IP Artifacts: What That Actually Means

 Individual artifacts are valuable.
 The system they form is transformative.

-When Phase 01 (Market Intelligence) draws from industry research reports, research briefs, and the Porter's Five Forces framework simultaneously, the output is not a document assembled from three sources — it is an integrated analysis where each source validates and enriches the others.
+When Phase 01 (Market Intelligence) draws from industry research reports, research briefs, and the Porter's Five Forces framework simultaneously, the output is not a document assembled from three sources — it is an integrated analysis where each source validates and enriches the others (Porter, 1980).
 The evidence tables ensure every claim is traceable.
 The meta-prompts ensure the analytical method is consistent.
-The frameworks ensure the output structure meets Big 4 standards.
+The frameworks ensure the output structure meets top-tier standards.

 Stéphane Raby